-What if your doctor prescribes a medicine that's new on the market?
-The first thing to consider is that it will cost you more – new medicines are patent-protected so there won’t be a generic equivalent yet.
+If your doctor prescribes a medicine that's new on the market, chances are it will cost you more – new medicines are patent-protected so there won't be a generic equivalent yet.

 But surely newer is better, and therefore worth the cost?
 Well, not necessarily.
 Often new medicines are not much different to older ones.
 In fact a survey of over 3000 new medicines introduced in France from 1981 to 2004 found only 10% had any advantage over existing therapies, and the advantage was mostly small.

 Using medicine after its expiry date